 Participatory consultation is both an essential criteria and important strategy for an integrated environmental and social analysis process, the project design and its implementation.
-Views of the project affected persons and NGOs have been fully taken into account during the project preparation and continue to form as a basis for further design and implementation of the subproject throughout the implementation period of the RTIP-II: Flood Damage (Additional Financing).
-The purpose of the stakeholder consultation is to identify the views of major institutional and project affected persons (PAPs) stakeholders to the roads and bridges being examined, and to identify issues of relevance to the study, as well as any impacts which the alignment may have on project planned by the stakeholders, and to assess any mitigation measures which may be undertaken to minimize any adverse impacts of the proposals under consideration.
+Views of the project affected persons and NGOs have been fully taken into account during the project preparation and continue to form as a basis for further design and implementation of the subproject throughout the implementation period of the project.
+The purpose of the stakeholder consultation is to identify the views of major institutional and project affected persons (PAPs) stakeholders to the roads and waterways being examined, to identify issues of relevance to the study as well as any impacts which the alignment may have on project planned by the stakeholders, and to assess any mitigation measures which may be undertaken to minimize any adverse impacts of the proposals under consideration.
 Subsequently, stakeholder consultation is one of the important parts of the environmental assessment to address the environmental aspects as well as socio-economic issues from stakeholders' point of view.
 Project consultants were carried out a series of stakeholder consultations at different locations of the sub-project.